-- 1. Industrial temperature range product for the 6-7ns speed grade is available as a standard device.
+- 1. Industrial temperature range product is available for 6-7ns as a standard product.
 All other speed grades are available by special order. - 2.
 Green parts are available.
 For specific speeds and packages contact your sales office.

 DATASHEET DOCUMENT HISTORY